shopware/shopware/src/Docs/_new/4-how-to/260-working-with-the-api-and-an-http-client.md

 }
 ```

 The `request` function makes it easy to send API requests.
+It requests the API credentials if they do not already exist,
+and converts your request into a Management-API request.
 All you have to do is call the `request` function as follows:

 ```php
 $this->restService->request('GET', 'product');